daniel1820815/daniel1820815.github.io/_drafts/clus23.md

 ## Conclusion

 No matter which Cisco Live you can attend, it is always worth it.
 There is no question about it.
 The people you meet and the content you get delivered to learn is overwhelming and priceless.
 I hope the above mentioned reasons will help you decide whether to attend Cisco Live or even help convince your manager.
 You might leave out the party when you propose to your boss, but other than that there are certainly good reasons to attend.
-Hope to see you in Amsterdam or Las Vegas next year!
+Hope to see you in Amsterdam or Las Vegas next year and feel free to use the comment section to leave a comment or even add your personal reasons to attend.

 ### Links